PCA territory infarct

 Subtle low attenuation in the right occipital lobe, with effacement of the sulci comparative to the left side.

-Appearances due to early infarct related oedema in right PCA territory.
+Appearances due to early infarct related edema in right PCA territory.

 Posterior cerebral artery infarct is one of the commonr territory infarcts observed in stroke.